TennisVisuals/mcp-charting-points-parser/examples/shotsAndPoints.md

 Analysis Complete

 ```
-The "Shots and Points" modules keeps track of each invocation in the *analyses* array:
+The "Shots and Points" module keeps track of each invocation in the *analyses* array:

 ```
 > Object.keys(s.analyses[0])